mmistakes/minimal-mistakes/_drafts/project-loom.md

 08:32:07.850 [routine-0] INFO in.rcard.virtual.threads.App - I'm done with the bath
 08:32:08.351 [routine-1] INFO in.rcard.virtual.threads.App - I'm done with the water
 ```

+Now that we know how to create virtual threads, let's see how they work under the hood.

+## 4. How Virtual Threads Work

 How do virtual threads work?
 The figure below shows the relationship between virtual threads and platform threads: